timetravelCat/GoMavSimulator/README.md

 ## Extending GDExtension
 Extending mavsdk or ros2 messaging requires source build of each library.

-### Supported platform & required dependency: (If you installed [ros2](https://docs.ros.org/en/iron/Installation/Windows-Install-Binary.html) before in your system, maybe all dependencies are already satisfied.)
+Supported platform & required dependency:

+(If you installed [ros2](https://docs.ros.org/en/iron/Installation/Windows-Install-Binary.html) in your system, maybe all dependencies are already satisfied.)
 - Windows
   - https://chocolatey.org/install
     ```powershell